memfault/interrupt/_posts/2024-04-20-coroutines.md

 Coroutines have `allocator` support, we can provide the coroutine with an allocator that can be used to get memory for the coroutine and hence avoid the dynamic allocation.
 (Approach that I can suggest)
 This is done by implementing custom `operator new` and `operator delete` on the `promise_type` which allocates the `entire frame`.
+Note that you can reuse any allocator implementation for this, or any general implementation that give you a chance to get and release a memory.

 An alternative is to rely on `halo` optimization (Heap Allocation Elision Optimization) if the coroutine is implemented correctly and the parent function executes the entire coroutine in its context.
 The compiler can optimize away the dynamic allocation and just store the frame on the stack of the coroutine's parent.
-This can be enforced by deleting appropriate `operator new` and `operator delete` overloads of the `promise_type`, but it seems clumsy to me.
+This can be enforced by deleting appropriate `operator new` and `operator delete` overloads of the `promise_type`.
+The issue with this approach is that you can't control the `halo` optimization, the compiler either decides to do it or does not do it, if it does not happen it might be tricky to find out why and force the compiler to cooperate.

 And to kinda ruin the pretty thing here, there is one catch.
 As of now, the compiler can't tell you how much memory the coroutine needs, as it is known only during the link time - the size of the coroutine frame can't be compiler constant.
 (TODO: link to the source for this)
 This means that you effectively can't prepare static buffers for the coroutines.